jberry93/Notebook/Notes/Javascript/Javascript_4.md

 ### Mutations
 Make a function whose argument is an array with 2 strings.
 If the first element string in the array has all the letters of the second element string in the same array then return true.
 If not, return false.

-Here's the basic setup of a function...again:
+Here's the basic setup of our function:

 ```Javascript
 function mutation(arr){